griptape-ai/griptape-docs/docs/griptape-cloud/cli/index.md

 Installing the Griptape CLI is simple.
 Follow these steps to install using [pipx](https://github.com/pypa/pipx).

-1. Install pipx if you haven't already.
+Step 1.
+Install pipx if you haven't already.

 ```sh
 python3 -m pip install --user pipx
 ```

-2. Use pipx to install the Griptape CLI Package.
+Step 2.
+Use pipx to install the Griptape CLI Package.

 ```sh
 python3 -m pipx install griptape-cli
 ```

-3. Verify your installation
+Step 3.
+Verify your installation

 ```sh
 gt --help